flectra-hq/flectra/doc/python3.rst

 Python 3 compatibility/conversions
 ==================================

-Official compatibility: Odoo 11 will be the first LTS release to introduce Python 3 compatibility, starting with Python 3.5.
+Official compatibility: Flectra 11 will be the first LTS release to introduce Python 3 compatibility, starting with Python 3.5.
 It will also be the first LTS release to drop official support for Python 2.

-Rationale: Python 3 has been around since 2008, and all Python libraries used by the official Odoo distribution have been ported and are considered stable.
+Rationale: Python 3 has been around since 2008, and all Python libraries used by the official Flectra distribution have been ported and are considered stable.
 Most supported platforms have a Python 3.5 package, or a similar way to deploy it.
-Preserving dual compatibility is therefore considered unnecessary, and would represent a significant overhead in testing for the lifetime of Odoo 11.
+Preserving dual compatibility is therefore considered unnecessary, and would represent a significant overhead in testing for the lifetime of Flectra 11.

 Python 2 and Python 3 are somewhat different language, but following backports, forward ports and cross-compatibility library it is possible to